 He smiled and asked me to stop for a minute or two.
-When I asked him the reason.
+When I asked him, “Why?”
 He replied teasingly, “Janaab!
 I have just cleaned the floor and if you are going to make it dirty, I will make sure that you will clean it.”

-One evening, when I was usually waiting for him at Central Secretariat Metro Station and it got pretty late.
+One evening, when I was waiting for him at Central Secretariat Metro Station and he got damn late.
 He was still smiling and apologised for the same.
 I asked him in pretty rude manner, “how can you smile?”

 He replied, “I smile because it really didn’t matter whether you are late or not.
 I smile because only thing that matters is your work and relationships.
 I smile because I have a friend who waited for me.
 I smile because it empowers me to defy the odds.”

 Though I was still angry at him, but before his station, I realized my mistake and apologised, and in teasing manner, he said, “It’s okay.
 Blame it on the weather.”

 Though that simple reply shook me from my inner core.
 Because, we usually kneel down to our circumstances and accept them as our own destiny.
 In reality, the answer lies in challenging the circumstances with a sweet bright smile.
 And everything really did not matter if you know your work and you have some good friends.

 We are born with a quality to fight against the hardship in our lives with a bring it on attitude.
 But, we have forgotten this quality over period of time.
 You can observe this quality in a child who is learning to walk, whenever he falls, he gets up and tries to walk again.
 With his strong desire to walk and after many falls, he learns to walk on his two legs.
 Meanwhile, whenever he falls for a minute or two, he cries but he smiles every time when he gets up.
 And that’s how he wins.

 Smile energizes your soul, and provides you energy to live life, and take on the hardship.
 So Smile!
 Because You Can.